VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-13-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 1. Behold the black void of nothingness 🙀.

 {% include _alert-svg.html %}
+{% include _alert.html type:'info' title:'If you\'re still on Stride 4.2, use <code>--version 1.0.0-preview.61</code> instead of <code>--prerelease</code>, which targets Stride 4.3.
+This applies to all NuGet packages mentioned below.' %}

 {% include _alert.html type:'info' title:'The NuGet package <code>Stride.CommunityToolkit.Windows</code> is used specifically for code-only projects.
 You should use the <code>Stride.CommunityToolkit</code> NuGet package when referencing from a regular Stride project generated from the Game Studio.' %}

 {% include _alert.html type:'success' title: "You’ve learned how to set up a Stride game window using the Stride Community Toolkit.
 Even though it's just a black screen, the game window is running, marking the first step in your journey." %}